rbbri/makersbnb/readme.md

 As a user
 So that I can ensure I don't have multiple bookings
 I would like to be able to confirm booking requests

+As a user
+So that I can avoid having bookings that clash
+I would like the property to be made unavailable when booked

+As a user
+So that I can choose who to rent my space to
+I would like spaces to still be available until a booking is confirmed
 ```